meitar/docs/content/continuing-education/_index.md

 One resource deserves special mention: the "[How to start a community network](https://www.nycmesh.net/blog/how/)" post on our blog.

-NYC Mesh volunteers are often asked about how to start projects similar to our in other areas.
+NYC Mesh volunteers are often asked about how to start projects similar to ours in other areas.
 One of our founding members wrote a blog post specifically to address this inquiry that has we often use as a standard response to this frequently asked question.

 ## [NYC Mesh presentations](https://www.nycmesh.net/presentations/)